TosbackCgusBridge-Bot/CGUs-versions/Equine/Privacy Policy.md

 If we decide to change our privacy policy, we will post those changes on our Homepage so our users are always aware of what information we collect, how we use it, and under circumstances, if any, we disclose it.
 If at any point we decide to use personally identifiable information in a manner different from that stated at the time it was collected, we will notify users by way of an email.
 Users will have a choice as to whether or not we use their information in this different manner.
 We will use information in accordance with the privacy policy under which the information was collected.

 Sell a Horse **Reach over 1,000,000 buyers!** Sell My HorseStallion At StudSell My TrailerSell My ProductSell My PropertyList my Service Place An Ad **Exposure**
 Sell online and in regional publications.
 Online ads have up to 24 color photos.
-Our network of magazines appear throughout the U.S. Testimonials **Don't just take our word for it...** " i sold her in a week. this site was easy and reliable, and i will definatley continue using it for marketing my horses for..."
+Our network of magazines appear throughout the U.S. Testimonials **Don't just take our word for it...** " Equine.com sent dozens of potential buyers my way, and I had multiple people coming out to try my mare every week.
+I was ab..."
-**Stephanie**
+**Ali**
-Chester , Maryland " We always have good experiences when using equine.com "
+Lebanon , Ohio " We get so many serious buyers from this website!!!! "
-**Someone**
+**Wes**
-Chula Vista , California " Another flawless transaction using equine.com- I don't advertize anywhere else! "
+Purcell, Oklahoma " This gelding has 2 serious buyers and one that bought him within a week...Job well done Equine.com "
-**Jes**
+**Houston**
-Diamond, Missouri "Great experience.
-I got a lot of responses and my horse sold within three weeks of putting up the ad."
+Blanchard , Oklahoma "Thank you for another great experience!
+So convenient, and so much exposure to great buyers!!!
+Another success on equine.co..."
-**Judy**
+**Jennifer**
-Stevens Point , Wisconsin " the experience was absolutely wonderful...we sold him within two weeks to a wonderful home and the response on him was over..."
+Eau Claire, Wisconsin " Nice people, good communication, good home for our Gallagher. "
-**Sally**
+**Jennifer**
-Granville Summit , Pennsylvania View More Testimonials
+Waldron , Indiana View More Testimonials

 *   Advertise
 *   |